 The parent wound

-If you are the shaman of the family—meaning the most sensitively acute member of your community group—then there is a chance that the wounds of your immediate ancestry may require your attention.
+If you are the most sensitively acute member of your community group then there is a chance that the wounds of your immediate ancestry may require your attention.
 If this sounds impossibly daunting, then rest assured that this work can be carried out in complete isolation from the individuals of the family.
 Where historical information may be incredibly useful, all of the necessary detail for integration can be retrieved through your own introspective meditation.
+When we have access to the correct tools we can pay attention to the invitations into the spaces of integration.
 We have worked with participants who have healed major relational conflicts a long time after the passing of the relatives involved.

 That being said, if there is an opportunity for you to work with either parent on a mature and convenient basis then there are incredible grounds for re-establishing a meaningful relationship where family roles are understood and the level of intimacy re-balanced.